lplsz/CS-Notes/Network/Network.md

     * Routing protocol: Determine the routes that datagrams take between source and destinations.
         * ​	There exist many routing protocols

 * **Link:** The network layer routes a datagram through routers.
-While the link layer move packets from one node to the next node in the route.
+While the link layer move packets from one node to the next node in the route.  怎么到下一个Link。

     In particular, at each node, the network layer passes the datagram down to the link layer, which delivers the datagram to the next node along the route.
 At this next node, the link layer passes the datagram up to the network layer.